-The limitation of liability and indemnification provisions that will be contained in our amended & restated certificate of incorporation and our amended & restated bylaws upon completion of this offering may discourage stockholders from bringing a lawsuit against our directors for breach of their fiduciary duty.
+The limitation of liability and indemnification provisions contained in our amended & restated certificate of incorporation and our amended & restated bylaws may discourage stockholders from bringing a lawsuit against our directors for breach of their fiduciary duty.
 They may also reduce the likelihood of derivative litigation against our directors and officers, even though an action, if successful, might benefit us and other stockholders.
 Further, a stockholder's investment may be adversely affected to the extent that we pay the costs of settlement and damage awards against directors and officers as required by these indemnification provisions.